pupil-labs/pupil-docs/src/invisible/user-guide/troubleshooting.md

    cable rather than another 3rd party cable.
 Such cables are available in a wide variety of quality and using cables of insufficient quality can lead to loss of connection.

+**A red LED is blinking on my Pupil Invisible glasses!**

+The LED is indicating that there is a problem that may affect further data collection and tries to grab your attention.
+To get details on what the problem exactly is open the Pupil Invisible Companion app, which will show an error description.

+The potential problems incude:
+- Low battery on the Companion device.
+- Little storage left on the Companion device.
+- Unstable connection to the Pupil Invisible device during a recording.